Dog Training Nonsense Promoted by Ignorant Media

 Professional Dog Training and Behavior Advice

 Further, his promulgation of the term “pack leader,” “leader of the pack,” “master” and comparison to wild canines (and wolves) is utterly ridiculous as pointed out by Marc Bekoff Ph.D., Dr. Karen Overall, Mark Derr, David Mech Ph.D. and Alexandra Horowitz Ph.D. in her book “Inside of a Dog” on page 57- 63.
 Dog’s are no longer thought of or referred to by scientists as “Alpha”, and it is equally outdated to refer to pet parents as “masters” or “leaders of the pack.”
-Pet parents or guardians are diction of choice for educated professionals who understand the family dynamic of these rich social beings.
+Dogs are not pack animals and the correct way behaviorists and trainers who understand the family dynamic of these rich social beings to define and label a dog “owner” is as a pet parent or guardian.

 Barking is often a complex contextual behavior done for some of the following reasons: